janpieper/dotfiles/README.md

     $ cd dotfiles
     $ ./install

 Now everything should be linked into your home folder and be ready to use.
-Just install the tools itself (e.g. tmux) and start working.

 ## GNOME Solarized Theme